 Who We Are

-Zilker Botanical Garden is managed through a public-private partnership between the City of Austin Parks & Recreation Department (PARD) and the Zilker Botanical Garden Conservancy (ZGBC), which manages over 30 active garden clubs through the Austin Area Garden Council (AAGC).
+Zilker Botanical Garden is managed as a public-private partnership between the City of Austin Parks & Recreation Department (PARD) and the Zilker Botanical Garden Conservancy (ZGBC).
+Through an agreement between the Conservancy and the Austin Area Garden Council, AAGC brings the resources of its 30 garden clubs to this partnership.

 The Violet Crown Garden Club set aside $50 to initiate a building project.
 The club immediately organized fund-raising events to add to the initial donation.
 Mrs. W. Bradfield is credited as the first person to approach the city for public land to be designated as a building site.